Do Training Programs Aimed At Developing Resilience In The Workplace Really Work?

 Training programs aimed at developing resilience in the workplace can be effective, but their success may vary depending on various factors, including the design of the program, the participants, and the organisational context.
 Here are some academic findings related to the effectiveness of resilience training programs in the workplace:

-• Reduction in Stress: Resilience training in the workplace often [p-=0pto reduce workplace stress.
+● Reduction in Stress: Resilience training in the workplace often leads to reduce workplace stress.
 Research published in the "Journal of Occupational Health Psychology" (Robertson et al., 2015) found that resilience training can lead to a reduction in stress and increased psychological well-being among employees.

 It's important to note that while these studies provide evidence of the potential benefits of resilience training programs, there is no one-size-fits-all solution, and the effectiveness of such programs can vary.